Azure/azure-powershell/src/Quota/docs/Set-AzQuota.md

 ```

 ## DESCRIPTION
-Create or update the quota limit for the specified resource to the requested value.
+Create or update the quota limit for the specified resource with the requested value.
 To update the quota, follow these steps:\n1.
-Use the GET operation to determine how much quota remains for the specific resource and to calculate the new quota limit.
+Use the GET operation for quotas and usages to determine how much quota remains for the specific resource and to calculate the new quota limit.
 These steps are detailed in [this example](https://techcommunity.microsoft.com/t5/azure-governance-and-management/using-the-new-quota-rest-api/ba-p/2183670).\n2.
 Use this PUT operation to update the quota limit.
+Please check the URI in location header for the detailed status of the request.

 ## EXAMPLES